fakeneuron/CalenBooker/Roadmap.md

 - **Effort**: ~2-3 hours
 - **Priority**: High - Essential for organic growth.

+[ ] **Appointment Scheduler Preview/Confirmation Integration**

+- **Description**: Enhance `AppointmentScheduler.js` to show a preview of the appointment details on the same page after submission, including `AppointmentConfirmation.js` content (e.g., date, time, service type, `scheduled` message, calendar links, notes).
+Display the shareable confirmation link inline (e.g., `/appointment-confirmation/<id>`) instead of redirecting to a separate page.
+Aims for a seamless desktop experience.
+- **Effort**: ~4-6 hours
+- **Priority**: High - Improves workflow efficiency and UX.

+[ ] **Email-Friendly Message Format**

+- **Description**: Add a formatted version of the `scheduled` message (and optionally others) in `Messages.js` or `AppointmentScheduler.js`, optimized for copy-pasting into emails.
+Include appointment details (e.g., date, time, location) in a clean, readable block (e.g., plain text with line breaks).
+Provide a "Copy to Clipboard" button for ease.
+- **Effort**: ~2-3 hours
+- **Priority**: Medium - Enhances client communication flexibility.

+[ ] **Streamline Messages Page Layout**

+- **Description**: Redesign `Messages.js` layout for a more compact, desktop-friendly view.
+Shrink oversized buttons, stack textareas vertically or use a grid, and maximize visible content per screen (e.g., all 4 messages + business info without scrolling on a standard desktop).
+Keep Kawaii styling but prioritize clarity and space efficiency.
+- **Effort**: ~3-4 hours
+- **Priority**: Medium - Boosts usability, especially for desktop users.

 [x] **Messages Section**

 - **Description**: Add a "Messages" section in `Messages.js` for customizable global default messages, stored in `messages` table (`id`, `user_id`, `event_type`, `default_message`).
 Includes `scheduled` (used as intro in `AppointmentConfirmation.js`), `rescheduled`, `cancelled`, `no_show` (displayed as "No-Show").
 Moved `parking_instructions`, `office_directions`, `custom_info` to `business_profile` (nullable, blank by default), shown in confirmation "Notes" (bulleted list) if populated, with business name in location fields.
 Default messages now populate on first dashboard load (`Dashboard.js`) instead of signup to avoid RLS conflicts.